Tutorial for DOPE Inference with Triton

 ./scripts/run_dev.sh

-ros2 topic echo /poses
+ros2 topic echo /detections

 Note

-Now visualize the pose array in RViz2:
+Now visualize the detections array in RViz2:

 rviz2